 • The owner or point of contact for that product roadmap item

 Conclusion + a product roadmap template

-Now you're ready to create effective product roadmaps that will deliver value to your customers, and keep everyone in your team aligned on the product strategy.
+Now you're ready to create effective product roadmaps that will deliver value to your customers and keep everyone on your team aligned on the product strategy.

 We've included a product roadmap template for you to start building a product roadmap in Slite.